4 Tips for Safely Spending Time in the Sun

 3. Apply sunscreen.

-Sun protection isn’t just for your eyes When sunglasses aren’t an option, it’s important to protect the skin around your eyes, specifically the eyelids, with sunscreen.
+Sun protection isn’t just for your eyes.
+It’s important to protect the skin around your eyes, specifically the eyelids, with sunscreen.
 Most people who apply sunscreen usually avoid the area around the eyes.
 This is a big mistake.
 Up to 10 percent of all skin cancers, excluding melanoma, are found on the eyelids.
 Eye doctors recommended using a moisturizer with SPF (15+) protection for sensitive skin areas like the eyelids, as lotions and moisturizers are absorbed by skin faster than typical sunscreen.
 The safest sunscreen for sensitive areas, such as the eyelids, is a fragrance-free sunscreen stick or lip balm with SPF.
-This will keep your kid’s eyes safe and happy.

 4. Be wary of other hazards.